Skin Cancer Checks at First Light Healthcare

-Two in three Australians will be diagnosed with skin cancer by the time they are 70.
-The good news, however, is that 95 % of skin cancer is curable if found early, according to Cancer Council Australia.
+2 in 3 Australians will be diagnosed with skin cancer by the they are 70 years old.
+The good news, however, is that 95% of skin cancer is curable if found early, according to Cancer Council Australia.

-It is recommended to check your skin once a month at home to pick up any changes & see your skin cancer clinic if you find anything of concern.
+It is recommended to check your skin once a month at home to pick up any changes and see your skin cancer clinic if you find anything of concern.